 The EU Sustainable Finance Action Plan includes two amendments to regulation affecting sustainability benchmarks:

-2. Disclosure Requirements: New ESG disclosure requirements were defined Solution Sustainalytics offers three data packages for corporate, sovereign and climate benchmarks, which consist of approximately 130 data points from 12 of our research products.
+2. Disclosure Requirements: Sustainalytics offers three data packages for corporate, sovereign and climate benchmarks, consisting of around130 data points from 12 of our research products.

-Our solution can help index providers and benchmark administrators to meet mandatory reporting and disclosure obligations and enable them to screen companies on their eligibility for inclusion in EU Climate Benchmarks.
-Fund managers may also leverage this data to create passive products, such as climate-aligned ETFs.
-In addition, Morningstar provides fully ESG indexes that leverage Sustainalytics’ research.
+Sustainalytics can help index providers and benchmark administrators meet mandatory reporting and disclosure obligations while enabling them to screen companies on their eligibility for inclusion in EU Climate Benchmarks.
+In addition, Morningstar provides ESG Indexes for comparison purposes and benchmarking, as well as the reporting capabilities necessary to generate fund level reports.

 Key Features And Benefits